ACLS Secondary Survey H's and T's

 5. Hyperkalemia – when dealing with hyperkalemia, you need to administer calcium chloride.

 Pro Tip #1: It's important to remember that with hypokalemia, you may see flat T-waves on the ECG, as well as something called U-waves.
-If you do see these, administer potassium magnesium per the protocols.
+If you do see these, administer potassium and/or magnesium per local protocols.

 Common Causes of Cardiac Arrest – the T's